-A young female patient presented to the emergency department with complaints of shortness of breath and worsening of productive cough (Fig. 1).
+A young female patient presented at the emergency department with complaints of shortness of breath and worsening of a productive cough (Fig. 1).

 Figure 1.
 PA chest x-ray

 - What is the abnormality on the chest radiographs?